Recognizing the Security Implications of the New Normal

 • ZTNA vs. Traditional Network Security

-ZTNA vs. Traditional Network Security In the context of digital security and connectivity, the landscape is continually shifting, driven by technological advancements and the evolving nature of threats.
-Traditionally, network security revolved around ...
+In the context of digital security and connectivity, the landscape is continually shifting, driven by technological advancements and the evolving nature of threats.
+Traditionally, network security revolved around the concept of maintaining a secure ...

 • What is ZTNA?

-What is ZTNA?
 Zero Trust Network Access (ZTNA) is an IT security solution that enables secure remote access to an organization's applications, data, and services.
-By implementing clearly defined access control policies, ZTNA offers a distinct ...
+By implementing clearly defined access control policies, ZTNA offers a distinct advantage over ...

-• Thinfinity Remote Workspace - A Zero Trust Network Access (ZTNA) Solution
+• Thinfinity® Remote Workspace - A Zero Trust Network Access (ZTNA) Solution

 Introduction In the era of digital transformation, the need for secure, flexible, and efficient access to internal applications for remote users has never been more critical.
 As organizations continue to adopt cloud technologies and support remote ...